sushisuj/union_shop/prompt.md

 - Explanation of Generation: The AI created a Column containing a "Express checkout" title, followed by a Row with two Expanded ElevatedButton widgets (one purple, one black) labeled "Button 1" and "Button 2."
 Below the buttons, a horizontal divider with the text "OR" centered between two lines was added.
 No additional content was placed beneath this section, matching the provided reference image.

 - Private Notes: This pattern uses a Row with Expanded buttons for equal sizing and spacing, and a Row with Divider widgets and a padded "OR" for a clean, modern express checkout look.
 The buttons are placeholders for future payment integrations.

+6. I want my cart to persist between app restarts so users don't lose their items.
+How can I implement cart persistence in Flutter?

+- Explanation of Generation: Added cart persistence using the shared_preferences package.
+The AI updated pubspec.yaml to include shared_preferences, then modified CartState to save cart items as JSON to local storage whenever the cart changes, and to load them on app start.
+Cart items are serialized and deserialized automatically, so the cart is restored after closing and reopening the app.

+- Private Notes: shared_preferences is a simple way to store key-value data locally in Flutter.
+Cart items are converted to JSON and saved as a string.
+On app start, the cart is loaded from storage and updates the ValueNotifier.
+This approach works for small data and is easy to implement.
+For more complex needs, consider Hive or SQLite.